I care about what

 How I help.

-- How to move carefully in regulated, high-stakes environments, where the cost of a wrong call is real
+- Move carefully with AI in regulated, high-stakes work, where a wrong call is expensive

 What I'm figuring out.